-2024 RPA Board of Directors
+2025 RPA Board of Directors

-Jennifer Lotz, PsyD Secretary -Membership Chair
+Jennifer Lotz, PsyD President

-Loi Medvin, PsyD Treasurer
+Loi Medvin, PsyD Vice President

-Tori Branch, PsyD Immediate Past President
+Tori Branch, PsyD Past President

-she/her I became a member of RPA in early 2021 after relocating my practice to West Sonoma County from San Francisco that same year.
+I became a member of RPA in early 2021 after relocating my practice to West Sonoma County from San Francisco that same year.
 Even in that short time, I have benefitted greatly from joining the association and am excited to show my gratitude by serving on the RPA board and supporting our membership.
 I have held the role of secretary for the Northern California Society of Psychoanalytic Psychology’s board and have honed my organization and communication skills in that role as well as in academic and non-profit settings.

 Since 2011 I have split my work life between my private practice and work in community mental health non-profits (Clinic Manager of Psychological Services Center of CIIS 2011-2016; Director of Clinical Services for Access Institute 2016-2021).
 In each of these roles I served on the organizations’ leadership/administrative teams while also providing group and individual supervision to 20+ psychology trainees over 10 years.
 In August of 2021, I left my role at Access Institute to focus solely on my practice.
 I have an office in Graton, CA where I see adult individuals wishing to work in areas of life transition, complex grief, personality conflict, and gender identity and transition.
 I am currently enrolled in the MAPS MDMA Assisted Psychotherapy Training program and hope to expand my practice in that area once the drug is approved for use by the FDA.